 • Block malware URLs: Prevents malicious sites from opening.

-• Script scanning: Allows Web Shield to block malicious scripts being run in browsers and other applications.
+• Script scanning: Allows Web Shield to block malicious scripts being run in browsers and applications.
 This includes remote threats from the web and outside sources, and local threats saved to disk or in the browser cache.
 Script scanning can also detect and block malicious scripts that come from HTTPS (encrypted) connections.

 • Enable QUIC/HTTP3: Scans communications sent and received via Google's QUIC protocol.